black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Remember that the document object has a .createElement() method which allows you to dynamically create new HTML elements.

 In your createLabel function, declare a label variable and assign it a new div element.

+# Step 4
+Set the className of the label element to label, and set the textContent to the name parameter.